 Mind you, Gray’s melodic chops are just as impressive.
-While his steady drum rhythms and irrepressible bass lines keep the music rushing forwards, Gray swaps an impressive number of new melodies in and out of each piece.
+While his steady drum rhythms and irrepressible bass lines keep the music rushing forwards, Gray swaps a remarkable number of new melodies in and out of each piece.
 Again, he finds just the right balance, this time between repetition – making the most of each tune’s anthemic hooks – and the need for fresh material.
 Most of Gray’s catchy, robust melodies suit the soundtrack’s action-heavy nature, providing heroic empowerment for gamers battling legions of foes.

-That being said, unexpectedly introspective moments pop us as well, such as the serene, flute-like melody on “Central Park In-Game”, the whistled lead after 2:43 on “The Street Loader” – or what turns out to be the most stunning moment of the entire score on final level track “The Mansion In-Game”.
-Out of nowhere, after Gray has already built his most superbly developed track, at 3:27 he introduces the Last Ninja 2 soundtrack’s slowest, most emotional melody (with immaculately realised vibrato).
-Suddenly, the musical frenzy subsides for a moment and time magically stands still.
+However, unexpectedly introspective moments pop us as well, such as the serene, flute-like melody on “Central Park In-Game” or the whistled lead after 2:43 on “The Street Loader”.
+Then, there’s the most stunning moment of the entire score on final level track “The Mansion In-Game”.
+Out of nowhere, after Gray has already built his most superbly developed cue, at 3:27 he introduces the Last Ninja 2 soundtrack’s slowest, most emotional melody (with immaculately realised vibrato).
+Suddenly, the musical frenzy subsides for a moment, and time magically stands still.

 Most of the time though, this is a score that doesn’t rest, casting aside the mysticism heard throughout much of The Last Ninja and replacing it with a grittier, harder-edged sound befitting the game’s urban location.
-Within this stylistic framework though, Gray finds a number of different approaches.
+Still, within this stylistic framework, Gray finds various approaches to underscoring the game’s action.
 There’s the unbound ambition of “The Mansion In-Game”, which runs the gamut of expressions from all-out action to almost ambient, menacing interludes, dramatically culminating in the soundtrack’s most discordant melody.
 “The Street In-Game” grooves along to tighter, more funk-inspired rhythms than other tracks while its melodies range from approximations of treble-heavy keyboard soli to industrial machine noise.